puppetlabs/bolt/CONTRIBUTING.md

 ## Bolt Community Slack Channel

-Join the `#bolt` channel in the [puppet community slack instance](https://slack.puppet.com/) where Bolt developers and community members who use and contribute to Bolt discuss the tool.
+Join the `#bolt` channel in the [Puppet community Slack](https://slack.puppet.com/) where Bolt developers and community members who use and contribute to Bolt discuss the tool.
 Another channel of interest is the `#office-hours` where once a week a Bolt developer leads a Q&A session about using Bolt.

 ## Issues